jboss-developer/jboss-eap-quickstarts/deltaspike-beanbuilder/README.md

 This project demonstrates a CDI Portable Extension that uses DeltaSpike utilities to create new Beans.

 This extension permits the injection of JPA Entities by its Id without the need of query it.
 To do that, the extension observes the `ProcessInjectionTarget` event and get all values that needs to be queried.
 Then in `AfterBeanDiscovery` event, the extension create `Bean` instances using the `BeanBuilder` utility.
-On `AfterDeploymentValidation` event, the extension injects the `EntityManager` on all Bean's `ContextualLifecycle` that were created previously.

 The project contains very simple JPA Entity class, an extension class, the service registration file for that extension and an Arquillian test to verify the extension is working correctly.